 CARES Act Eviction Moratorium Summary The federal stimulus package in response to COVID-19 (The CARES Act) was passed on March 27 and expired July 24.
 Landlords are still obligated indefinitely to provide a 30-day eviction notice for any property covered by the CARES Act.
 This 30-day notice overrides all state and local landlord-tenant law regarding notices for properties covered by CARES.The bill includes a moratorium on some residential evictions.
 This is a summary from NHLP of those eviction protections.
 (Text updated July 27, 2020; summary document updated April 28, 2020)

-Is a Property Covered by the Federal Moratorium?
-There is no resource that can answer this question perfectly, but here are the resources available.
-In May 2020, ProPublica announced its database compiling many of the numbers listed in the following sentences.
+How Can I Find Out if a Multifamily Property Has a Federally Backed Mortgage?
+There is no resource that can answer this question perfectly, but here are the resources currently available.
+ProPublica created a database in May 2020 and updated it in August 2020.
 The National Low Income Housing Coalition maintains a searchable database and map.
 NLIHC and the Public and Affordable Housing Research Service also maintain the National Housing Preservation Database.
 This is Fannie Mae’s Multifamily Loan Lookup Tool and this is Freddie Mac’s Multifamily Loan Lookup Tool.
+This is HUD’s Multifamily Housing Property Search Tool.
 Katherine Khashimura Long of Seattle Times created a federally-backed multifamily mortgage loan finder with properties with Fannie Mae, Freddie Mac, or FHA multifamily mortgage loans as of March 2020.

 FAQ: Eligibility for Assistance Based on Immigration Status This fact sheet discusses eligibility under the CARES Act.
 NHLP also has this analysis about immigration requirements for ESG, CDBG, HOME, and FEMA assistance.
 (May 1, 2020)